Danco626/cic-pocs/MultiClientM2M/README.md

 ## M2M Authentication from multiple clients
-A common use case is the need to provide API access to your customers.
-One way to handle this is using the [client credentials flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow) also known as the machine-to-machine (M2M) flow.
-Each customer is provided a client id and secret used to request an access token.
-The access token can then be used to make requests against your API.
+A common use case is the need for providing API access to your customers.
+This case be handled using the [client credentials flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow) also known as the machine-to-machine (M2M) flow.
+Each customer is provided a client id and secret to request an access token.
+The access token is then used in requests to your API.

-It's not recommended for your customers to make calls directly against CIC (Auth0).
-Doing so can lead to [rate limit](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy) issues that can affect other parts of your system.
-Instead, there should be a proxy service sitting ibetween your customers and CIC (Auth0).
+Customers must not make make direct calls to CIC (Auth0).
+Doing so can lead to [rate limit](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy) issues affecting other parts of your system.
+Instead, a proxy service should sit between your customers and CIC (Auth0).
 This service can monitor the rate limit headers in the response and throttle as necessary.
-It also allows for custom analytics to track how often your customers are requesting new tokens.
+It also allows custom analytics to track how often your customers request new tokens.

 The [ClientA](./ClientA/) and [ClientB](./ClientB/) console applications represent customers and the [Authentication service](./AuthenticationService/) acts as the proxy.
 Additionally, the Authentication service supports user interactive logins via the [authorization code flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow).

 ### High-level Architecture
 ![Architecture Diagram](./resources/arch.png)

-### Seqence Diagram
+### Sequence Diagram
 ![Sequence Diagram](./resources/flow.png)

 ## Authentication Service
-The Authentication service is based on the CIC (Auth0) [node.js express quick start](https://auth0.com/docs/quickstart/webapp/express/01-login).
-With an additional route (/m2mauth) to support the M2M proxy flow.
+The Authentication service is based on the CIC (Auth0) [node.js express quick start](https://auth0.com/docs/quickstart/webapp/express/01-login) with an additional route (/m2mauth) supporting the M2M proxy flow.

 ### M2M Auth
 The M2M auth route initiates the client credentials flow using the request body.
 The actual M2M request is handled by the [node-auth0](https://github.com/auth0/node-auth0) module.